The Infinite Sea: Plot

 Grace appears as Cassie and Evan finish the operation.
 She forcefully kisses Evan in front of Cassie.
-The squad arrives and chaos ensues: Poundcake is shot, and the helicopter flies in during the struggle, and Grace appears to destroy the helicopter and kill the pilot.
-While this is happening, Evan tells Cassie of a pod sent down from the mothership to extract Grace that will be her temporary home.
-He shows her how to find it and shows her the bomb they removed from Megan's throat.
-Sammy takes the bomb as he rushes by on his way out.
+The squad arrives and chaos ensues.
+Evan tells Cassie of a pod sent down from the mothership to extract Grace that will be her temporary home.
+Sammy takes the bomb they removed from Megan's throat as he rushes by on his way out.
 Evan makes Cassie promise "to end it" and insists that he be left behind.
 As she knows she has no other choice, Cassie kisses him and leaves.

-A short distance from the hotel Sammy turns and starts running back, Cassie catches him and Sammy says that he dropped the bomb.
+When Cassie catches up with Sammy a short distance away from the hotel, he tells her he dropped the bomb.
 Unable to carry him, the group leaves a mortally wounded Poundcake and continues to move away from the hotel.
-Poundcake crawls back to the hotel, finds the lost explosive device, and blows it up an arm's length away from Grace, demolishing the hotel and killing both of them.
-Cassie thinks Evan had died in the explosion.
+Poundcake finds the lost explosive device, and blows it up, demolishing the hotel and killing both himself and Grace.
+Cassie thinks Evan has died in the explosion.

 Ringer is taken to another "training" camp, much like Camp Haven, with Colonel Vosch having taken over command of the camp.
 Ringer semi-befriends a recruit named Razor, who knows of the conspiracy and that the officials at camp are actually The Others.
-Ringer asks Vosch about the whereabouts of Teacup and Vosch tells her that she is alive.
-Vosch, Razor, and a woman named Claire enhance her with the 12th system (neural chip and nanobots), a piece of Other technology designed to strengthen human anatomy.
+Ringer asks Vosch about the whereabouts of Teacup and Vosch tells her she is alive.
+Vosch, Razor, and a woman named Claire enhance her with the 12th system, a piece of Other technology designed to strengthen human anatomy.